Bioconductor/BioconductorMeta/documentation/new-toolchain-setup.md

 [this one](https://s3.amazonaws.com/493-toolchain/libgsl.a)
 or build it yourself with the following instructions:

-In an msys shell, do this:
+In an msys2 shell, do this:

 ```